obsidian-tasks-group/obsidian-tasks/docs/How To/Find tasks with invalid data.md

 For performance reasons, Tasks is stricter in reading data from markdown lines that some users expect.

-As a precaution, it can be useful to check the data in your vault periodically, to see if there any tasks with seemingly valid data that is not found by Tasks.
+As a precaution, it can be useful to check the data in your vault periodically, to see if there are any tasks with seemingly valid data that is not found by Tasks.

 ## Find tasks with potentially missed emoji signifiers